 Quinoa (say ‘keen-wha’) is actually a seed and not a grain.
-Rich in protein, plus a source of B vitamins, iron, magnesium, phosphorous and zinc, it’s a popular gluten-free choice.
+Rich in protein, plus a source of B vitamins, iron, magnesium, phosphorus and zinc, it’s a popular gluten-free choice.
 White, black and red quinoa varieties vary in depth of flavour.
 Quinoa flakes, flour and pastas are also available.
-Always rinse quinoa before cooking, otherwise it can taste a bit gritty.
-Quinoa can be enjoyed for breakfast, lunch or dinner.
+It is always a good idea to rinse quinoa before cooking, otherwise it can taste a bit gritty.

 RELATED: How to cook quinoa

 Quinoa is fairly mild-tasting with a slight nuttiness, maybe even a little grassy like wild rice.
 Individual quinoa grains are tiny, smaller than wheat berries, barley, or even millet grains.
 When cooked, the quinoa germ unfurls to form a small, translucent halo around the grain.